HKawale/hello-world/README.md

 2. **Age**: 29
 3. **Occupation**: Technical Writer
 4. **Current Hobby**: Film photography
 5. *This is not end of the file.
-Updates ar coming soon.*
+Updates are coming soon.*